ganbarodigital/go_pipe/v6/README.md

 //
 // This is useful for callers who need to temporarily replace the pipe's
-// Stderr (for example, to redirect to /dev/null). func (p *Pipe) PushStderr(newStderr ioextra.TextReaderWriter)
+// Stderr (for example, to redirect to /dev/null).
+//
+// NOTE: if p.Stdout == p.Stderr, PushStderr sets *both* p.Stdout and
+// p.Stderr to the newStderr.
+func (p *Pipe) PushStderr(newStderr ioextra.TextReaderWriter)
 ```